 The current court order continues until the judge approves a modification.
 All parties under a court order are required to follow the order.
 Failure to follow the order, with certain exceptions, can result in contempt of the court’s order, and the punishment could include fines and jail time.
-If talking to the parent doesn’t work and the danger to the child is immediate, call 9-1-1 (for an emergency) If the parent shows up for visitation and is intoxicated or showing other signs of danger, call the police and report the incident.
+If talking to the parent doesn’t work and the danger to the child is immediate, call 9-1-1 (for an emergency) or Child Protective Services at 1 (800)-252-5400 (if you suspect the child is being abused or neglected).
+If the parent shows up for visitation and is intoxicated or showing other signs of danger, call the police and report the incident.

 If you and the parents are having a disagreement, see if the parties will voluntarily go to mediation or ask the court to order all parties into mediation.
 Read more about mediation here: Mediation and Mediation Alternatives.

 Your next step may be to seek a protective order and modification of the current order to a more restrictive schedule.
 Talk to an attorney about your options, call the Access and Visitation hotline, or visit www.texaslawhelp.org for do-it-yourself forms.